 My relationship with jazz is complicated.
-Far from aficionado, I’ve had important encounters with Ahmad Jamal, Bobbi Humphrey and trumpeter Donald Byrd and his Howard University Blackbyrds.
+Far from aficionado, I’ve had important encounters with pianist Ahmad Jamal, flautist Bobbi Humphrey and trumpeter Donald Byrd and his Howard University Blackbyrds.

 Genetically similar authorities ordered rap, and even much of contemporary R&B music, as contraband.
-That of course did absolutely nothing to prevent an uprising, though clandestine.
+That of course did absolutely nothing to prevent a clandestine uprising.
 Pursue the forbidden fruit and risk penitentiary chances.

 The more I defected from gospel music and the generous parental provisions of Kenny G and Joe Sample, the more I drew closer.
 It was as if every stride toward rap was a step forward into the far sides of classic jazz, funk, soul and R&B.

 Amerigo Gazaway, Yasin Bey (better known as Mos Def) & Marvin Gaye | “Inner City Travellin’ Man” | Yasiin Gaye: The Departure (Side One) Mashup Mixtape | 2014

 There was a time I was too young to know “When Doves Cry.”
 Now, I’m learned enough not only to know but to recognize Sankofa flies.
 Having survived the prohibition era, one that eased up during my teenage years, I hoarded classic and golden era rap music.

 In fact, the first rap song and album I remember possessing for myself was MC Hammer’s 1990 “Please Hammer Don’t Hurt ‘Em” LP.
 One of the singles was “Pray,” making it acceptable–Levitical law acceptable.
 Transgressing the Ten Commandments, I actually stole the Hammer album from my mom’s cassette tape trove and later learned it originally belonged to my maternal aunt.